tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 // Bucket name in the format: `BucketName-APPID` request.bucket = @"examplebucket-1250000000";

 // Object key, i.e., the full path of a COS object.
-If the object is in a directory, the path should be "dir1/object1". request.object = @"exampleobject";
+If the object is in a directory, the path should be "video/xxx/movie.mp4" request.object = @"exampleobject";

-// URL path of the source file.
+// URL of the source file.
 A previous version can be specified by using the `versionid` subresource. request.source = @"sourcebucket-1250000000.cos.ap-guangzhou.myqcloud.com/sourceObject";

 // The Initiate Multipart Upload request returns an upload ID used to uniquely identify the upload.